Region: Global

 Marine Mammal Observer Association (MMOA)

-📚 Category: Ocean Professionals
+Category: Ocean Professionals

-🏷️ Topics include: Biology/Ecology; Marine Mammals; Career Development Support
+Focuses on: Biology/Ecology; Marine Mammals; Career Development Support

-The Marine Mammal Observer Association (MMOA) is a membership based association with the aim of bringing together and representing individuals who work commercially and professionally as marine fauna mitigation professionals who implement mitigation measures to protect marine life during industry operations.
+The Marine Mammal Observer Association (MMOA) is a membership-based association with the aim of bringing together and representing individuals who work commercially and professionally as marine fauna mitigation professionals who implement mitigation measures to protect marine life during industry operations.

 • Developing professional competency.